imrosun/Infant-Vaccination-System/README.md

 # Infant-Vaccination-System
-Reminder for infant baby parent about their next vaccine.
+Reminder for infant baby parent about their next vaccine using typescript.

 This is my BCA Project April-2018